Pacific Gas and Electric Company: San Francisco Gas

 street lights only on Merchant Street, in the form of oil lamps.

 Three brothers—Peter, James, and Michael Donahue—ran the foundry that became the Union Iron Works, the largest shipbuilding operation on the West Coast, and became interested in manufacturing gas Joseph G. Eastland, an engineer and clerk at the foundry, joined them in gathering information.
 In July 1852, James applied for and received from the Common Council of the City of San Francisco a franchise to erect a gasworks, lay pipes in the streets and install street lamps to light the city with "brilliant gas".
 The council specified that gas should be supplied to households "at such rates as will make it to their interest to use it in preference to any other material".
 Eastland and the Donahue brothers incorporated the San Francisco Gas Company on August 31, 1852, with $150,000 of authorized capital.
 It became the first gas utility in the West.
 Its official seal bore the inscription "Fiat Lux"—let there be light—the same slogan later adopted by the University of California.
 There were 11 original stockholders, and the three Donahue brothers subscribed for 610 of the 1,500 shares.

 The original location for the gas works was bounded by First, Fremont, Howard and Natoma streets south of Market, on what was then the shore of the San Francisco Bay.
 Work on the plant started in November 1852, and finished a few months later.
 On the night of February 11, 1854, the streets of San Francisco were for the first time lighted by gas.
 To celebrate the event, the company held a gala banquet at the Oriental Hotel.
 Gas lighting quickly gained public favor.
 In the first year of operation, the company had 237 customers.
 That number more than doubled the next year, to 563.
-By the end of 1855, the company had laid more than 6 ½ miles of pipe and 154 street lamps were in operation.
+By the end of 1855, the company had laid more than 6 1/2 miles of pipe and 154 street lamps were in operation.

 The growing popularity of gas light led to competing gas companies, including the Aubin Patent Gas Company and Citizens Gas Company.
 The San Francisco Gas Company quickly acquired these smaller rivals.
 However, one rival did provide serious competition.
 The Bank of California founded the City Gas Company in April 1870 to compete with the gas monopoly held by the Donahue brothers' operation.
 City Gas began operation in 1872 and initiated a price war with the San Francisco Gas Company.
 In 1873, the two companies negotiated a consolidation as a compromise and the Bank of California gained part ownership of "the most lucrative gas monopoly in the West".
 On April 1, 1873, the San Francisco Gas Light Company was formed, representing a merger of the San Francisco Gas Company, the City Gas Company, and the Metropolitan Gas Company.